asengupta/avishek.net/_posts/2021-04-11-dot-product-algebraic-geometric-equivalence.md

 \mathbf{A^TB=\sum_{i=1}^N A_iB_i}
 $$

-**Why should the sum of the products of the componets of two vectors result in the same conclusion?**
+**Why should the sum of the products of the components of two vectors result in the same conclusion?**

 This article shows two different ways of proving this, one long, and the other one super short (and one I feel is a little more intuitive and less mechanical).
 In addition, we will conclude with the importance of the dot product in various Machine Learning techniques.